vinicius-cavallaro-silva/seacher_automation/README.md

 # Searcher Automations

 ### Introduction
-This is a project developed to automate searchers about "Automação de processos", "Python" e "Agilizando tarefas repetitivas".
+This is a project developed to automate searchers about "Business process automation", "Automating repetitive tasks" and "Data collection".

 #### Goals